will1410/basicjquery/index.md

 <br /><br />

-## The basic elements of a piece of jQuery
+## The basic components of a piece of jQuery

 All jQuery statements should start with dollar sign and end with a semicolon.
-Then you'll need a pair of parentheses that includes a selector in quotes.
+Then you'll need a pair of parentheses that includes an html selector in quotes and a jQuery event or effect.

-<br /><br />

-## What is a selector?
+### What is a selector?

+A selector is an HTML element used by jQuery to tell jQuery which part of the page your code is going to manipulate.

+### What is an event or effect?

 <br /><br />